 I just completed three weeks of living in Ubud and three weeks in Canggu.
 The two are the most alluring places to live and work in Bali.
-Now, time to do the unthinkable to help anyone trying to choose between Ubud and Canggu.
+Now, time to do the unthinkable to help anyone wondering: Which is better, Ubud or Canggu?

 Warning: This post is chock-full of cliches, generalizations, and opinions, but hey—I’m a grizzled blogger from the days of LiveJournal.
 I know no other way.
 Besides, it’s been too long since I opened the hellgates for some good, old-fashioned hate mail.
 I’ll try to keep eyeball injury to a minimum.
 If you choose to mail me a sea urchin at some future time, please put a warning on the package for the postman.
 He’s a friendly fellow.